Birth: 18 August 1895 44 Kashgar Road, Plumstead, London, UK

 .

-Entry in Ancestry UK, Royal Navy and Royal Marine War Graves Roll, 1914-1919 for Edward James Cowles, leading signalman born on 18 August 1895 in Plumstead, London, father E T Westwood House, 49, Ripley Road, Belvedere, Kent, awarded Bronze Medal For Military Valour (Italy), died from disease on 2 October 1919 on HMS Abdiel, buried at Mitau Military Cemetery, Latvia, Baltic State
+Entry in Ancestry UK, Royal Navy and Royal Marine War Graves Roll, 1914-1919 for Edward James Cowles, leading signalman born on 18 August 1895 in Plumstead, London, father E T of Westwood House, 49, Ripley Road, Belvedere, Kent, awarded Bronze Medal For Military Valour (Italy), died from disease on 2 October 1919 on HMS Abdiel, buried at Mitau Military Cemetery, Latvia, Baltic State.

 He received two medals from the First World War - Good Service and Victory, plus a medal from the Italian Government for aid given at the time of a vocanic erruption (which I don't have).